oharaandrew314/mock-aws-java-sdk/README.md

 # mock-aws-java-sdk

-A test library providing mocked versions of AWS SDK clients for the JVM.
+Provides mocked versions of the Java AWS SDK clients, for use in unit tests.
+Supporting:
+- V1 Java SDK
+- V2 Java SDK

 ## Requirements